GuilBess/Traffic_Simulator/Readme.md

 ## Description

 The goal of this project is to be a traffic simulator.
-We aim to analyse traffic in different of speed and acceleration to see to what point the configuration changes traffic flow.
+We aim to analyse traffic for different speed and acceleration values to see to what point the configuration changes traffic flow.
-Our goal is to see if we can then see for ourselves different "types" of traffic by analysing the data and plotting it.
+In term, we want to see different "types" of traffic by analysing the data and plotting it with a few distinct starting configuration

 ## Getting Started